 There are a number of sites which could be subject to land contamination within Birmingham.
 This includes a total of 67 former known landfill sites that have been identified in the City since the 1960s although risk and remediation schemes have already been carried out on many of these sites.
 The majority of identified landfill sites are situated next to housing and some are located on Birmingham's major aquifer.
-Public open space within the city, except for the 85ha that former landfills, this land is not likely to be affected by contamination32.
+Public open space within the city, except for the 85ha that former landfills, this land is not likely to be affected by contamination33.

 Historically, Birmingham has had a very broad spectrum of manufacturing industries.
 Many of these have the potential to leave a legacy of land contamination.
 As with many industrial cities, energy requirements have changed as new technologies have become available.
 Birmingham is no exception.
-The production of energy from coal to produce town gas or electricity has obvious contamination issues and there are several areas of
+The production of energy from coal to produce town gas or electricity has obvious contamination issues and there are several areas of Birmingham where historically such activities have been undertaken.
+At the heart of the United Kingdom's road and rail network Birmingham has considerable areas of land which may be contaminated due to transportation activities.
+These include roads, canals, railways and airports.

-32 Birmingham City Council (2008) Contaminated Land Inspection Strategy for Birmingham Second Edition
+33 Birmingham City Council (2008) Contaminated Land Inspection Strategy for Birmingham Second Edition